gniquyij/tuqiu/index.md

 I have some data requirements under GUI when I use my Mac so I wrote the following scripts to resolve them.
 Details to follow.
+For an interactive version, you can visit [here](https://github.com/vjyq/tuqiu).

 First comes the db connection function.
 The apps mentioned here are using sqlite.
 Note that you can not retrieve any app data directly because of [System Integrity Protection](https://en.wikipedia.org/wiki/System_Integrity_Protection).
 For accessing them, either change the permission or make a copy.